Routstr/content/routstr_0_1_0_announcement.md

 Routstr is important for two main reasons:
 1. **Permissionless Listing:** Routstr allows anyone who has GPU compute to start a Routstr node and start serving AI inference to anyone who needs it.
-2. **Permissionless Access:** It also enables anyone out there without an email or a known IP address to pay with Bitcoin and access AI.
+2. **Permissionless Access:** Anyone can access AI using Routstr and Bitcoin Lightning.
+No email sign-up, no KYC, no whitelisted IP address brackets.

 ## Leveraging Nostr
 ### Discovery
 Routstr leverages the permissionlessness nature of Nostr to help anyone with access to AI to serve anyone that needs it.
-We do this by broadcasting a Nostr event to various Nostr relays which can then be fetched by any client (like our chat app) to discover nodes offering AI inference at various prices.
+We do this by broadcasting a Nostr event to various Nostr relays which can then be fetched by any client (like our chat app) to discover nodes offering AI inference at various prices (sats/million tokens).

 ### Gossiping
-Various Routstr clients that use pseudonymous Routstr nodes for AI inference can gossip on the Nostr network to ensure that Routstr nodes don’t just steal from them.
-They can report mispricing, serving lower quality models as higher quality ones, or just not returning a response for a Cashu token.
-This is in contrast with the anonymity of Bitcoin nodes because the truth is derived from a chain of blocks, but Routstr must operate on some pseudonymous trust for it to work.
+Various Routstr clients that use pseudonymous Routstr nodes for AI inference can gossip on the Nostr network to ensure that Routstr nodes don’t misbehave.
+Users can report mispricing, serving lower quality models as higher quality ones, or just not responding despite accepting a Cashu token.
+This is in contrast with the anonymity of Bitcoin nodes where the truth is derived from a chain of blocks, but Routstr must operate on _some_ pseudonymous trust to make it work.

 ### Sovereignty
 None of the chat app, the node or any other software we build rely on a centralized server to operate.
 They all rely on Nostr relays for application state storage (nip-44), Cashu balance storage (nip-60) and for relay/mint selection.
 There is no way Routstr team or anyone can rug any user as users have full sovereignty.